JPEG Still & Motion

 Evaluate cores before buying or get a head start on system development with our platforms for JPEG and H.264.
 Each combines compression cores with peripherals, interconnects, and essential software in ready-to-run FPGA board systems.
-See the psubsystem pages, or contact CAST Sales for details.
+See the subsystem pages, or contact CAST Sales for details.

 These complete subsystem makes it easy to build in streaming video over Ethernet or Wi-Fi.

-They combines H.264 or JPEG compression with essential system functions.
+They combine H.264 or JPEG compression with essential system functions.
 For efficient networking, the subsystems use the RTP, MTS-E, and UDP/IP hardware stacks.
 It can also integrate with CAST or third-party interface MTS or memory controller cores.

 Several reference designs are available, running on off-the-shelf Xilinx and Intel boards.